The Rithan chortled. "Then hop aboard. You're on your own now. Your fate lies in your hands."

 - Meaningful Rename: When the player chooses their name at the beginning.
 Zed was assigned as their name by the mining union; now they can choose whatever name they wish.

 - No Hero Discount: Everything at the Banville colony is full price.
 Including the (extremely expensive) upgrade to your warp drive, which you absolutely must have to complete the contract.
+However, as you complete levels of the contract, the upgrade price does go down slowly.

 - On One Condition: The protagonist inherits the SunDog free and clear, as soon as they've fulfilled the contract with the Banville colony.